Covid-19 safety measures at college

-We understand that you may have concerns about returning to college, but the safety measures we’ve had in place have proved a real success at controlling the spread of Covid-19.
-We want to reassure you that we will be teaching in a Covid-19 safe environment and will continue to implement extensive measures to ensure student and staff safety.
-The safety of students and staff is at the forefront of our plans for reopening.
+We know you may have concerns about being at college during the pandemic, but the safety measures we’ve had in place have proved a real success at controlling the spread of Covid-19.
+We want to reassure you that we are teaching in a Covid-19 safe environment and we will continue to implement extensive measures to ensure student and staff safety.
+The safety of students and staff is at the forefront of all our plans for on-site learning.

-Our campuses have had successful safety measures in place and these tests are now an additional safety measure.
+Our campuses have had successful safety measures in place and these tests are an additional precaution.
 Testing is really important because Covid-19 cases can show no symptoms, allowing it to spread without the host realising.

-For any students who are self-isolating or shielding, remote education will continue.
-We will share more information as soon as we can, but if you are a student and have any questions, please speak with your tutor.
+For any students who are self-isolating, remote education will continue.
+If you are a student and have any questions, please speak with your tutor.

 How to take a test